-- Students are to unlock their phones at stations located around the school as they exit the grounds in the afternoon.
-(NOTE: These stations are locked during the day between 8:45am- 3:05pm.) - Students awaiting afternoon school buses can use their phones after 3:05pm as they wait for their bus to arrive.
+- Access to mobile phones for students who are on excursions, camps, at sporting events or other school-related activities offsite will be dependent upon the event and clearly stated in the permission forms sent home. - Year 7 students are to unlock their phones at stations located around the school as they exit the grounds in the afternoon. - Students awaiting afternoon school buses can use their phones after 3:05pm as they wait for their bus to arrive.